-With the new PDF import functionality of AutoCAD 2019, it has become all the more seamless and hassle-free to import PDF’s into the program.
-In choosing the right PDF to use for drafting, a few considerations have to be met.
+The introduction of the PDF import functionality with AutoCAD 2019 made the conversion of PDFs more seamless and hassle-free.
+(The feature has been made available in every subsequent release of AutoCAD.)
+But in choosing the right PDF to use for drafting, a few considerations have to be met.

 First, users must consider the resolution and quality of the PDF.
 Most modern CAD-generated PDFs will usually come with vector information – these types of documents are ideal for importing into AutoCAD.
 Vector PDFs will be opened and translated into vector linework and elements when imported into AutoCAD.
-The alternative, raster PDFs, will still be openable on AutoCAD 2019.
-However, do note that any raster image will be imported as full raster images and its visible linework and drawing elements will not be editable.
+The alternative, raster PDFs, will still be openable on AutoCAD 2019 and every other subsequent version of AutoCAD, including AutoCAD 2023.
+However, do note that any raster image will be imported as full raster images, and its visible linework and drawing elements will not be editable.

 If these steps are confusing, here’s a video that might clear things up –